 Without a doubt, the Yokohama Chinatown is an experience and a half.
 The wide array of delicious smells and the captivating sound of meat on a hot grill makes this area a haven for those who seek to explore new and unique foods.
 The cuisine at the Yokohama Chinatown is amazing and it’s very hard pass through without buying anything.

-Accessing Yokohama Chinatown
+Accessing the Yokohama Chinatown

 The Yokohama Chinatown is only a 10 minute train ride from Yokohama Station, and will only cost you 210JPY one way.
 It’s a really straight forward route and involves no transfers, but does involve a small walk from Motomachi-chukagai Station tha should take no more than 5 minutes.